Germany Buys Minority Stake in Grid Operator TenneT for $3.9 Billion

 Germany acquires a 25.1% stake in TenneT for $3.9 billion, boosting control over its energy infrastructure and planning future investments.

-AMSTERDAM, Feb 3 (Reuters) - Dutch grid operator TenneT on Tuesday said it had agreed to sell 25.1% of its German business to the German state for 3.3 billion euros ($3.9 billion), in a long‑planned move to tighten Berlin's control over critical energy infrastructure and secure financing for major grid expansion.
+AMSTERDAM/FRANKFURT, Feb 3 (Reuters) - Germany has agreed to buy 25.1% of Dutch grid operator TenneT's German division for 3.3 billion euros ($3.9 billion), it said on Tuesday, in a long-planned move to tighten Berlin's control over critical energy infrastructure.

-The deal marks a significant step in the German government's attempts to assert more influence over high‑voltage grids, the backbone of the country's energy supply.
+The deal marks a significant step in the German government's attempts to assert more influence over high-voltage grids, the backbone of the country's energy supply, which are in need of tens of billions of euros in investment to remain safe.

-The Dutch government is cutting its stake in TenneT Germany at a time when rising investment needs have raised doubts over whether Germany's power grids should be exclusively funded by its European neighbour.
+The Dutch government, meantime, is cutting its stake in TenneT Germany at a time when rising investment needs have raised doubts over whether large parts of Germany's power grids should be funded by its European neighbour.

-The acquisition will take place via German state‑backed lender KfW, which already holds minority stakes in other German transmission operators TransnetBW and 50Hertz.
+The acquisition will take place via German state-backed lender KfW, which was advised by Citigroup and already holds minority stakes in other German transmission operators TransnetBW and 50Hertz.

-Berlin had attempted to take a stake in TenneT Germany in the past, but previous efforts had failed over budget issues.
+Berlin had in the past attempted to take a stake in TenneT Germany, the country's largest high-voltage transmission grid at a length of more than 14,000 km (8,699 miles), but previous efforts failed over budget issues.

-The Dutch government agreed in September to sell 46% of TenneT Germany to a consortium of Dutch pension fund manager APG, Singapore's sovereign wealth fund GIC and Norges Bank Investment Management for up to 9.5 billion euros, a transaction that paved the way for renewed discussions with Berlin.
+The Dutch government agreed in September to sell 46% of TenneT Germany to a consortium of Dutch pension fund manager APG, Singapore's sovereign wealth fund GIC and Norges Bank Investment Management for up to 9.5 billion euros.

 TenneT Holding, which is the sole grid operator in the Netherlands, said it would keep the remaining 28.9% of the shares in its German division to remain involved in key decisions.